MicrosoftDocs/powerapps-docs/powerapps-docs/maker/plan-designer/plan-designer.md

 [!INCLUDE [preview-banner](../../../shared/preview-includes/preview-banner.md)]

-In this article, you learn how to use the Plan designer, a copilot-first development tool, to quickly create comprehensive business solutions.
+Learn how to use the Plan designer, a copilot-first development tool, to quickly create comprehensive business solutions.
 Describe your business problem in natural language and provide relevant images.
 The Plan designer generates a complete Power Platform solution tailored to your needs, including Dataverse tables, canvas apps, model-driven apps, and suggested Power Automate flows.
 Follow the steps to create a business solution and refine your requirements for precise and customized outputs.

 Access the Plan designer from the Power Apps home page.
 It guides you through a multi-step process to generate user roles, user stories, data tables, and user experiences.